nixworks/public/news/2016/04/2/index.md

 Council asks UN secretary general to present options within 15 days for police deployment in violence-wracked country.

 ### [The United States Air Force sends 12 F-15C Eagles and 350 personnel to Iceland and the Netherlands to deter further Russian aggression in Europe. ](/news/2016/04/2/the-united-states-air-force-sends-12-f-15c-eagles-and-350-personnel-to-iceland-and-the-netherlands-to-deter-further-russian-aggression-in-eu.md)
-_Context:  F-15C Eagle, Air Force, Europe, Iceland, NATO-Russia relations, Netherlands, Russia_
+_Context:  F-15C Eagle, Air Force, Europe, Iceland, NATO-Russia relations, Netherlands, the Russian Federation_

 ### [Greece demands an explanation from the International Monetary Fund (IMF) after an apparent leaked transcript suggested the IMF may threaten to pull out of the country's bailout as a tactic to force European lenders to offer more debt relief.
 Whistleblowing site WikiLeaks published what it said was the transcript of a March 19 conference call of three senior IMF officials discussing tactics to apply pressure on Greece, Germany and the EU to reach a deal in April. ](/news/2016/04/2/greece-demands-an-explanation-from-the-international-monetary-fund-imf-after-an-apparent-leaked-transcript-suggested-the-imf-may-threaten.md)
 International Monetary Fund Managing Director Christine Lagarde denied on Sunday that IMF staff would push Greece closer to default as a negotiating tactic on a new Greek bailout deal, which she said was &quot;still a good distance away.&quot;